kumasy107/bytetrack_with_raft/README.md

 + In this study, we track cars at intersections because many occlusions happen there.
 + We installed a camera as the same height as traffic signal at intersection.
-+ When occulsion occurred, ours can continue to track cars more then 90% although ByteTrack tracks about 40%.
++ When occlusion occurred, ours can continue to track cars more then 90% although ByteTrack tracks about 40%.
 + Both MOTA and IDF1 are improved over ByteTrack.
 + No real time.